Jon-Biz/GettableTechDemo/README.md

 ##Tests

-I worked quickly, and did not use unit testing for most of it I did not test most of this.
+I worked quickly, and did not use unit testing for most of this.
 However, since I wanted to show you exampes of tests, I built a couple of models in a test driven style.
 Here jasmine tests of the data joining and database access modules, injecting promises and making use of callback interceptors:

 https://github.com/Jon-Biz/GettableTechDemo/tree/master/database/tests